calyau/maxima/crosscompile-windows/README.txt

 If you want to use the current wxMaxima development version, you can use cmake -DUSE_WXMAXIMA_GIT=YES ..

-If you want to include VTK, use cmake -DUSE_VTK=YES ..
+If you want to exclude VTK, use cmake -DUSE_VTK=NO ..
-(Attention: The compilation time will increase!!!
+(Attention: The compilation time will increase with vtk!!!
 The size of the installer will approximately be 50% larger than without VTK).